Welcome to the Division 2, District 13 Web Site

 Boating Education Classes

 Interested in taking a boating education class?
-Want to meet the requirements of the Washington Boater Education law, or just to find out more about boating safety or boating education in general?
-Check out our class offerings using this handy class finder.
+Want to meet the requirements of the Washington Boater Education law (required by everyone 59 or younger in 2014), or find out more about boating safety or boating education in general?

 Vessel Safety Checks